BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         # Finally, let's iterate over the archive core rows and get the data:
         for row in dwca:
-            # row is an instance of DwCACoreLine
+            # row is an instance of DwCACoreRow
             # iteration respects their order of appearance in the core file

             # Print can be used for debugging purposes...